 - Watch the animated or live-action Charlotte’s Web movie with your kids.

-- Taking a field trip to the farm will also work for this story!
+- Taking a field trip to the farm will also work for this story as well!

 - Go on a Cattle Drive: Your kids are sure to love this fun game that can either be played outdoors or in a living room or other open space.
-Make a “cattle pen,” some kind of fence to keep the “cattle” contained, and set it up in a corner.
-Blow up about 50 balloons (non-helium) and scatter them around the area, just not too close to or inside the pen.
-Have your child get on a stick horse (or mop or broom) and using only their legs and feet, have them herd the balloons into the pen.
+Frist, make a “cattle pen,” some kind of fence to keep the “cattle” contained, and set it up in a corner.
+Then blow up about 50 balloons (non-helium) and scatter them around the area.
+However, not too close to or inside the pen.
+Then have your child get on a stick horse (or mop or broom) and using only their legs and feet, have them herd the balloons into the pen.
 Your kids can work together, or take turns and see who can collect all the cattle the fastest.

-- Practice Throwing a Lasso: Get a medium-sized rope (or two jump ropes tied together) and tie one end of the rope into a lasso shape.
-Place two hula hoops of different sizes on the ground, along with the lasso.
-Place a man’s boot, a large plastic cone (or better yet, a rocking horse!) several feet away.
-Have your child pick up the largest hula hoop and attempt the rope the boot or cone.
+- Practice Throwing a Lasso: Begin by getting a medium-sized rope (or two jump ropes tied together) and tie one end of the rope into a lasso shape.
+Next, place two hula hoops of different sizes on the ground, along with the lasso.
+Then place a man’s boot, a large plastic cone (or better yet, a rocking horse!) several feet away.
+Lastly, have your child pick up the largest hula hoop and attempt the rope the boot or cone.
 If they are able to do it, use the smaller hula hoop.
 Once they can get that, have them practice using the lasso until they are master ropers!

 Unit Study Snacks